yash-tatvic/amplitude-dev-center/docs/analytics/apis/user-profile-api.md

 **Throttling errors**

 - Amplitude orgs have a limit of 600 all API requests per minute.
-If you go above this limit, the API returns the following error response:
+If you go above this limit, contact Support with the use case and required limit.
-    - `{"error":"Number of requests exceeded allocated quota in the last minute.
-Please contact Amplitude team with your use case if you need to increase the quota"}`
 - Amplitude orgs have a limit of 100,000 recommendation requests per minute.
 If you go above this limit, the API returns the following error response:
     - `{"error":"Number of requests per minute exceeds system limit.
 Contact Support if you need this limit raised"}`
 - For batch recommendation use cases, consider rate limiting your requests so you don't go above this limit.